idontnow/installers-4-lutris/the-typing-of-the-dead/README.md

 Stage 3's cutscene has a very loud speedboat sound effect that drowns out the dialogue (and can be painful to listen to, depending on your audio setup).
 A modified boat_fast2.wav with the volume lowered can be downloaded here.
 Replace the file in \sound\SE\STAGE3_SE. (https://www.pcgamingwiki.com/wiki/The_Typing_of_the_Dead#Loud_cutscene_sound_effect)

-**NOTE:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.
+**NOTE 1:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.
 I followed this guide to generate mine: https://docs.revenera.com/installshield24helplib/helplibrary/CreatetheResponseFile.htm
 It is technically not required, and you may install your game with a custom one or without it at all if you wish.
 If you do decide to deviate, be mindful that the default game paths need to be adjusted accordingly in your Lutris settings!

+**NOTE 2:** Only the US version of the game is silent-installed using an .iss response file.
+It is possible to do the same with the EU and JP versions, but they both ask for a serial number during the setup process, which would need to be added into the response file, and sharing a serial key online is generally illegal and a violation of software licensing agreements.